HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/2-opening-understanding-files/index.md

 9. Expand the `Attributes` dropdown.

 > 💡 Discussion: Compare the attribute descriptions in the metadata against the attribute data in the table.
-Select potential fields to map.
+Which fields would help us decide how we might make the clinic more accessible?